 Decrease the risk of food insecurity in our community and improve nutrition through fun, hands-on learning activities.

 Donations & Support:

 SEED can use all kinds of donations!
-Some of these donations needs are:
+Some of these donation needs are:

 - Volunteer labor in the school gardens anytime, especially during summer

-- Volunteers on periodic garden work party days
+- Volunteer on periodic garden work party days

 - Plant starts

-- Garden soil and soil amendments, such as manure, compost, etc.
+- Garden soil and soil amendments, such as manure, compost, fertilizer, etc.